 -Saint Michael the Archangel

-Illustrates popular syncretist Catholicism.
-San Miguel has 2 holidays, one at the beginning of May and the other at the end of September, for the local rainy season.
-He is clearly seen as a “God of rain”.
+Illustrates the popular syncretistic Catholicism.
+San Miguel has 2 holidays, one in early May and one in late September, for the local rainy season.
+He is clearly seen as a "God of Rain".

-The beginning of Lent is marked by a disguised dance-drama that recreates the conquest of Chiapas by Spain.
-Images of the saints are dressed in indigenous clothing.
+The beginning of Lent is marked by a disguised dance-drama that recreates the Spanish conquest of Chiapas.
+The images of the saints are dressed in indigenous clothing.